-Because soy sourced from the US is generally considered to have very low deforestation risk, certification is often not considered to add much value.
+Because soy sourced from the US is generally considered to have very low deforestation risk, certification is often not considered to add much value in North America.
+However, due to the higher risk of deforestation in Brazil, we require ProTerra certification for any soy grown in Brazil.